lryz0612/LianRenZong.github.io/_pages/research.md

 *Advisor*:  [Prof. Lijun Sun](https://lijunsun.github.io/) *Co-worker*: Fuqiang Liu, Jiawei Wang, [Jingbo Tian](https://joshuatian-mcgill.github.io/) and [Prof. Luis Miranda-Moreno](https://www.mcgill.ca/civil/luis-miranda-moreno)
 * Introduced a general framework with Bias Block to improve the performance of seq2seq extreme long-time prediction.
+* Used STGCN, DCRNN and GWNet as base model and chose Matrix Factorization, VAR and SVR as the baseline to prove that our model obtain higher accuracy and stronger interpretability.
 * Geodata visualization with Python and paper writing.
 ![](http://zhuangdingyi.github.io/files/framework_kdd.pdf)